June 11, 2007: At WWDC, Steve Jobs unveils Safari 3 for Windows, bringing its web browser to non-Apple computers for the

 “We think Windows users are going to be really impressed when they see how fast and intuitive web browsing can be with Safari,” said Jobs in a June 11 press release.
 “Hundreds of millions of Windows users already use iTunes, and we look forward to turning them on to Safari’s superior browsing experience too.”

-The lack of success, then, stemmed from Apple’s implementation.
-Safari offered a few neat features.
-Apple hailed its speed as the main breakthrough.
+The lack of success for Safari on Windows, then, stemmed from Apple’s implementation.
+The browser offered a few neat features, but Apple hailed its speed as the main breakthrough.
 However, the company also promoted Safari’s SnapBack feature, which offered one-click access to an initial search query.
 In addition, Safari boasted resizable text fields and private browsing to ensure that information about an individual’s browsing history wasn’t stored.

 Safari: One web browser too many?

 The problem was that Safari simply wasn’t as good as a lot of other browsers out there.
 “Who in their right mind would run Safari on Windows?” asked Wired in an op-ed published the following day.
 “Safari sucks,” the piece continued.
 “A lot of Mac users won’t run the browser (I’m one of them), so why would anyone run it on Windows?”

 Safari suffered from some big limitations, such as its refusal to accept plugins and its failure to remember which tabs you had open after closing it.
 Many users complained of application-crashing bugs, which were the antithesis of Apple’s “it just works” philosophy.